Don’t own any securities like stocks or bonds? Expect a much harder time saving for retirement — or building wealth at all.

 Following in Schwab’s footsteps, TD Ameritrade quickly cut commissions to $0 as well, making all trades free.
 It makes for a solid competitor to Schwab, with a similarly well-rounded platform.

 New investors particularly appreciate TD Ameritrade’s customer service.
-It offers 24/7 support by phone, email, text message, and Facebook messenger.
+It offers 24/7 customer support by phone, email, text message, and Facebook messenger.
 It even offers support via Twitter messaging and Amazon Alexa.

 TD Ameritrade does offer a robo-advisor service, but it’s not particularly flexible, and the company charges an advisory fee of 0.3%.
 If automated investing through a robo-advisor interests you, consider free alternatives like Schwab, SoFi Invest, or Ally Invest when you start investing.